The Official Regulation concerning the organization and unfolding of the “TriChallenge Mamaia 2018’’

 - Security will be provided by a security company.

-The placing of bicycles and equipment in the transition area will be done between 09:00 and 10:00.
+The placing of bicycles and equipment in the transition area will be done according to the schedule.
 After this interval, for security reasons, there will be no more access to the transition area except during the race, even if the start signal for the race the competitor is taking part in has not been given.